Velocidex/velociraptor-docs/content/blog/2019/2019-10-02_triage-with-velociraptor-pt-1-253f57ce96c0/_index.md

 #### Collecting files from the endpoint

-To collect files, simply select the **Windows.KapeFiles.Targers** artifact from the **Collected Artifacts** screen in the GUI.
+To collect files, simply select the **Windows.KapeFiles.Targets** artifact from the **Collected Artifacts** screen in the GUI.
 After adding the artifact to our collection (by clicking **Add**) we see a list of targets with check boxes next to them.
 Each target may invoke several rules (and therefore collect different files), but the dependencies are listed next to the target.

 ![Selecting the Windows.KapeFiles.Targets artifact for collection on an endpoint.](../../img/1__9OLhR0z9EbEPbIBY9Dv3aQ.png) Selecting the Windows.KapeFiles.Targets artifact for collection on an endpoint.